UVicFH/CanDuino/README.md

   a) conect the new bootloaded Canduino to the computer via USB

-  b) open you sketch
+  b) open your sketch

   c) change the board to "Arduino Pro or Pro Mini"

-      Select "ATmega 329P (5V, 16 MHZ)" as the Processor
+      Select "ATmega 328P (5V, 16 MHZ)" as the Processor

+  d) upload CAN test code - example sketch CAN receive_check and/ or CAN send_check to ensure CAN functionality

-  d) upload
+  e) upload your sketch

   e) enjoy